How Many days do you have ?

 (maybe ask to get dropped off at Table Mountain to catch the sunset cable car if its running)

-2 days – Cape Peninsula Day Tour + Cape Town Wine Tour
+2 days – Cape Peninsula Day Tour + Private Wine Tour with some new friends

 3 days or more… all of the above !!
-And you have some very tough decisions to make !!
+And have a look at the list below.

 We think everyone should do this hike as soon as they arrive in Cape Town, it’s a great way to get orientated in the city and you are rewarded with 360 degree views from the top!
 It’s our best view of Table Mountain and great for a photo op.
 It’s only a 45-90 minute hike to the top but requires some climbing so make sure to wear good shoes and no skirts or dresses if you don’t want people staring up at your panties!